portrik/Tournaments/README.md

 ### When choosing teams

 * A team name can be typed into the textfield with label *Enter a team name*.
 The name can be madeup of letters, numbers or symbols.
 Minimum length is 1 and the maximum is 20
-* When the name is chosen, it can be added to the list with the button labeled *Add team*
+* When the name is chosen, it can be added to the list with the button labeled *Add Team*
 * Team name can be deleted with the trashcan button next to the name
-* Bracket can be created with the button labeled *Create bracket*
+* Bracket can be created with the button labeled *Create Tournament*

 ### Choosing winners